ribeena/RecettearXTools/README.md

 All the weird negative scaling etc means it's trial and error as to which shapes need their normals flipped in Blender.

+For "World Frame" it always seems to be scale -1,-1,-1, change to 1,1,-1.
-I recommend using Transform --> Apply Scale & Rotation, to limit the issues but this may set the objects in the wrong position.
+Then use `Transform --> Apply Scale`. likewise, I recommend using `Transform --> Apply Scale & Rotation` on the children, to limit the issues but this may set the objects in the wrong position.

-Don't forget in Viewport Shading mode, you can turn on "Backface Culling" which should help get it right (provided you don't still have negative scales!).
+Don't forget in Viewport Shading mode, you can turn on `Backface Culling` which should help get it right (provided you don't still have negative scales!).

 ## Preview .x files